spezold/mvloader/readme.md

 Thus, in case an axis direction is swapped (e.g. from "L" to "R") the world coordinate system's origin will remain in the same voxel position.
-However, as the voxel position will also change (with the respective voxel axis being reversed), the resulting transformation matrix may look hugely different.
+However, as the voxel position will also change (with the respective voxel axis being reversed), the offset part of the resulting transformation matrix may look hugely different.

 As `src_transformation` is an identity matrix and as both anatomical world coordinate systems have the same order of axes (first axis: